semanticist21/query-key-chain/README.md

 // "boardLists", "boardList", "boardDetails", "boardDetail".
 //
 // "modal", "doSome" key is not invalidated,
-// as it directly declared without list chaining. queryClient.invalidateQueries(boardKeys.boardLists());
+// as they are directly declared without list chaining. queryClient.invalidateQueries(boardKeys.boardLists());

 // this will invalidate 'doSome' query key.